Book This Trip

 • Hire equipment and other personal items (sleeping bag, down jacket, hiking boots, camera, toilet paper, etc.).

-• In the case of natural calamities, i.e., political unrest, cancellation of flights due to weather, landslides, etc., the extra charge will be borne by the travellers themselves.
+• In the case of natural calamities, i.e., political unrest, cancellation of flights due to weather, landslides, etc., the extra charge will be borne by the travelers themselves.

 • Lunch and dinner in Kathmandu

-• Tips for guides and porters and personal expenses.
+• Tips for a guide and porters and personal expenses.

 Good to Know

-List of Trekking Gear for Renjo La Pass Gokyo Lake Trek
+List of Trekking Gear for Renjo La Pass and Gokyo Lake Trek

 It is recommended to use trekking gear for high-altitude adventure trekking.
 You should prepare it properly to make your trip successful.
 If you don’t have something, you can buy or rent it in Kathmandu.